 With Phonak Paradise hearing aids and newer, tick the checkbox.
 Specify a target gain and the remaining days the client would need to reach the target gain.

 TargetMatch

-TargetMatch is an automated guidance system for real ear and test box measurements.
-It guides you through a step-bystep workflow, of probe tube placement, obtaining real ear and 2cc/test box measurements, and automatic or manual target matching.
+TargetMatch is an automated guidance system for real ear measurements.
+It guides you through a step-by-step workflow of calibration, probe tube placement, unaided measurements, aided measurements, and automatic target matching.